yradsmikham/spk-infra/README.md

 An extension to [Bedrock E2E](https://github.com/CatalystCode/bedrock-end-to-end-dx).

 Olina's coworker, Hugo, a developer, overheard the exciting project of Bedrock, and is interested in experiementing with it.
-Olina, who is now an expert at Bedrock,decided to write up this "guide" to help Hugo get started with building, maintaining, and deploying his infrastructure.
+Olina, who is now an expert at Bedrock, decided to write up a "guide" to help Hugo get started with building, maintaining, and deploying his infrastructure.

 ## Building Cluster Definition